lizapolyudova/pacific-snail-website/content/pages/home.md

 ---
 ## Home

-This is my ([[Digital Garden]]): a corner of the world on the internet I sporadically maintain, plant seeds which grow exposed to the wild unknown and nurture where I get the chance.
+This is my ([Digital Garden]({{< ref "Digital Garden" >}})): a corner of the world on the internet I sporadically maintain, plant seeds which grow exposed to the wild unknown and nurture where I get the chance.

 Less metaphorically speaking, this is intended to be a blend of:
-* notes I'd like to share with fiends (examples are [[makerspaces]], [[library]])
+* notes I'd like to share with fiends (examples are [makerspaces]({{< ref "makerspaces" >}}))
 * writeups on things I learn about (Archeoastronomy) as well as media impressions (`Reviews`)
 * finally, it's a compilation of beautiful places on the internet that I wish to return to.
-Small mementos from the past which can remind me while it can seem like we live in a cold dark universe of corporate entities trying to spam every single brain cell with their shorts - other digital gardens exist. [[places on the internet]]
+Small mementos from the past which can remind me while it can seem like we live in a cold dark universe of corporate entities trying to spam every single brain cell with their shorts - other digital gardens exist. [places on the internet]({{< ref "places on the internet" >}}))

 Here are recent things I am thinking about:

-- [ ] [[personal museums]].
+- [ ] [personal museums]({{< ref "personal museums" >}}).
 Human tendency to drag everything they love into their home.
 We decorate by brining what we love most on the outside in.
 We go on journeys and bring back postcards, magnets, rocks.
-- [ ] [[Upcycling art]].
+- [ ] [Upcycling art]({{< ref "Upcycling art" >}}).
 Trying hard to come up with projects which can make use of my increasingly growing and increasingly varied collection of "trash".
 What is trash anyway?

 ## technical info
 * built using [hugo](https://gohugo.io/) static site generator ([book theme](https://themes.gohugo.io/themes/hugo-book/))